 :), hit enter to use the default value.

-project_name [ProjectName]: molecool repo_name [molecool]: first_module_name [molecool]: functions author_name [Your name (or your organization/company/team)]: *YOUR_NAME_HERE* author_email [Your email (or your organization/company/team)]: *YOUR_EMAIL_ADDRESS_HERE* description [A short description of the project.]: A Python package for analyzing and visualizing xyz files.
-For MolSSI Workshop Python Package development workshop.
-Select open_source_license: 1 - MIT 2 - BSD-3-Clause 3 - LGPLv3 4 - Not Open Source Choose from 1, 2, 3, 4 (1, 2, 3, 4) : 2 Select dependency_source: 1 - Prefer conda-forge over the default anaconda channel with pip fallback 2 - Prefer default anaconda channel with pip fallback 3 - Dependencies from pip only (no conda) Choose from 1, 2, 3 (1, 2, 3) : Select Include_Windows_continuous_integration: 1 - y 2 - n Choose from 1, 2 (1, 2) :
+project_name [ProjectName]: molecool repo_name [molecool]: first_module_name [molecool]: functions author_name [Your name (or your organization/company/team)]: *YOUR_NAME_HERE* author_email [Your email (or your organization/company/team)]: *YOUR_EMAIL_ADDRESS_HERE* description [A short description of the project (less than one line).]: A Python package for analyzing and visualizing xyz files.
+Select open_source_license: 1 - MIT 2 - BSD-3-Clause 3 - LGPLv3 4 - Not Open Source Choose from 1, 2, 3, 4 (1, 2, 3, 4) : 2 Select dependency_source: 1 - Prefer conda-forge over the default anaconda channel with pip fallback 2 - Prefer default anaconda channel with pip fallback 3 - Dependencies from pip only (no conda) Choose from 1, 2, 3 (1, 2, 3) : Select include_ReadTheDocs: 1 - y 2 - n Choose from 1, 2 (1, 2) :

 About these decisions

 The first two questions are for the project and repository name.